 DJ Conduct and Professionalism

 DJs are expected to be polite on the phone.
 Callers may be rude, but DJs are never permitted to be rude back.
 Rude calls should be politely handled, then noted by time and other necessary information in the program log.
 If the DJ receives a call that makes them feel unsafe, it should be reported to campus security.
-Calls from record companies or promoters should be referred to the music director.
-The music director can be reached on the office phone, during posted office hours.
+Calls from record companies or promoters should be referred to the station manager.
+The station manager can be reached on the office phone, during posted office hours.